Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 rip --> pop rdi
-	## Pop the value pointed to by rsp into rdi and move the rsp 8 bytes higher
+	## Pop the value pointed to by rsp into rdi and move the rsp by 8 bytes.
 ═══════════════════════════════════════════════════════════════════════════════════

 Stack: